The effect of eight weeks of high-intensity interval training on hypertrophy-related proteins in the heart tissue of male rats with type 2 diabetes

 Authors

-Department of Sports Physiology, Faculty of Sports Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran
+2 Professor at Department of Exercise Physiology, Faculty of Sport Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran.

 Abstract